pantheon-systems/documentation/source/content/secure-integration.md

 categories: [platform]
 tags: [database, professional-services, redis, security]
 ---
 [Pantheon Secure Integration](https://pantheon.io/features/secure-integration), formerly known as Pantheon Enterprise Gateway (PEG), creates a secure tunnel between your firewall and your public facing website.
-This is available for contract customers.
+This is an available add-on service for contract customers.
 [Contact us](https://pantheon.io/contact-us) for more information.

 One of the effects of the elastic nature of Pantheon's platform is that sites have a [dynamic outgoing IP](/outgoing-ips).
 Container IP addresses are not constant, so direct connections aren't sustainable.
 This can be a problem if your site needs to communicate with another service that restricts traffic by source IP.
 Secure Integration provides a solution.